Ultimate frisbee: Throwing and catching techniques

-A player may catch the disc with one or two hands.
 A catch can grab the rim with one or two hands, or simultaneously grab the top and bottom of the frisbee – in a clap-catch / "pancake catch".
 Care is needed with the hand placement when catching with one hand on the disc rim, making sure to catch on the proper side of the disc, according to which way the disc is spinning.
 When a frisbee is thrown at high speeds, as is frequently the case in a competitive game of ultimate, one side of the disc can spin out of the player's hand, and the other side can spin into their hand, which can make a catch far more secure.
 For this reason, along with the desire to secure the frisbee strongly and "cleanly", the general advice is to strongly prefer to catch with two hands if possible.

-The most popular throws are backhand, and forehand/flick and less frequently, hammer and scoober, push-passes, and weak-handed throws (typically lefties).
+The most popular throws are backhand and forehand/flick.
+Less frequently used throws include the hammer, scoober, thumber, push-passes, chicken wing, biscuit, and throwing with the non-dominant hand.
 Part of the area of ultimate where skill and strategy meet is a player's capacity to plot and execute on throwing and passing to outrun another team, which is colloquially known as "being a deep threat".
 For example, multiple throwing techniques and the ability to pass the disc before the defense has had a chance to reset helps increase a player or team's threat level, and merging that with speed and coordinated plays can form a phalanx that is hard for competitors to overcome.

 When referencing the curve of a throw, the terms outside-in (OI) and inside-out (IO) are used.
 An OI throw is one that curves in towards the opposite side of the throwers body from which it is thrown.
 An IO throw is one that curves toward the same side of the throwers body from which it is thrown.
 With the rotation of the disc in mind, an IO throw has the side of the disc rotating toward the direction of the throw angled to the ground, whereas an OI throw has the side of the disc rotating toward the thrower angled to the ground.
 IO throws are generally the more difficult throw, and are very useful for breaking the mark.

-Apart from these formal strategies, there is also a freestyle practice, where players throw and catch with fewer limitations, in order to advance their ultimate handling skills.